Vidyakara: Poets

+The most frequently quoted authors in the text are:

 Themes

 Although Vidyakara may have been a Buddhist monk, the dominant theme in the collection is that of love poetry, many of them decidedly erotic in tone.
 The book is compiled into thematic sections.
 Opening with verses on the Bodhisattvas (most of them composed by professors and others at the Viharas, near contemporaries), the text also includes several sections on Hindu topics (Shiva, Vishnu).
 Vidyakara included more verses in praise of the Hindu gods than he did of the Buddha.
 Subsequent sections quickly slip into the romantic mode, with several chapters dealing with the seasons, messengers, different periods of the day.

 A later compilation, Shridharadasa's Saduktikarnamrta (1205), also from the Bengal region, has considerable overlap with Vidyakara (623 verses out of 2377).
 Though it is larger, the aesthetic discernment of Vidyakara has been greatly admired.